22 characters. Approximately 7 minutes long. Ages 10-18. Includes study guide, production notes and more! (3 credits.)

 Narrator One: There was only one person who could help him out of this mess.

-Narrator Two: Rumplestiltskin was known to be the cleverest person in the kingdom.
+Narrator Two: Rumpelstiltskin was known to be the cleverest person in the kingdom.
 Luckily, he had stopped by for coffee that morning.

-Narrator One: The king explained and asked for Rumplestiltskin’s help.
+Narrator One: The king explained and asked for Rumpelstiltskin’s help.

 King: I need you to find the most famous person in the land and bring them to the castle.

-Narrator Two: Rumplestiltskin bowed and set off on his way.
+Narrator Two: Rumpelstiltskin bowed and set off on his way.